E-911 Addressing

 Formula corrects for baseline at the Plaza Monument and adjusts for one odd or even address every 10 feet.

-1) The driveway entrance has relocated to a different location on the same road, or in the case of a corner lot, the driveway entrance is on another road.
+1. The driveway entrance has relocated to a different location on the same road, or in the case of a corner lot.
+The driveway entrance is on another road.

-3) City of Santa Fe Ordinance 1987-5 requires that any road or driveway, whether public or private, that accesses four or more lots, occupied buildings, or residences, shall be named.
+2. Even numbers are on one side of the road, and odd numbers are on the opposite.
+The address may be changed if the address number is out of sequence and/or if it is not on the correct side (an odd number on an even side City of Santa Fe Ordinance 1987-5 requires that any road or driveway, whether public or private, that accesses four or more lots, occupied buildings, or residences, shall be named.
 Once this threshold is met, that road or driveway must be named.
 This will result in a road name and new addresses for all affected lots, occupied buildings, and residences.
 Property owners may petition for new road names, however, The City of Santa Fe is the final authority for all road naming.

 Check with your local Post Office to determine if your address is in their database.
 If not, then request that your address be added.
 If the Post Office asks for verification, E-911 Addressing staff can provide an Address Verification Form.